 The message text.
-In the following message texts, SSS indicates a string value is present in the actual message; NNN, a numeric value; and C, a single character.
+In the following message texts, SSS indicates a string value is present in the actual message; NNN, a decimal value; XXX, a hexadecimal value and S, a single character.
+Most Error messages are self-explanatory, however if more information has been provided look in the section following this table.